Gabriela Dabrowski

 Early Life and Background

-Gabriela Dabrowski is of Polish origin and speaks English, French, and Polish.
-She played in her first provincial tournament when she was eight years old, marking the beginning of her competitive tennis journey.
-Dabrowski’s first significant victory came at the provincial 10-and-under Future Stars when she was just nine.
-She was a finalist at the Ontario 14-and-under Provincial Championships and finished in the top 8 at the 14-and-under National Championships.
-During her teenage years, she chose to train at Saddlebrook Academies in Tampa, a decision that would shape her future in the sport.
+Gabriela Dabrowski is of Polish origin and grew up in Ottawa, Ontario, where she speaks English, French, and Polish.
+She picked up tennis at a young age, playing in her first provincial tournament at eight and winning the provincial 10-and-under Future Stars event at nine.
+As a teenager, she was a finalist at the Ontario 14-and-under Provincial Championships and finished in the top eight at the 14-and-under National Championships.
+She later chose to train at Saddlebrook Academies in Tampa, Florida, to sharpen her game against stronger daily competition.

 Path to Tennis